kubernetes/kubernetes/docs/proposals/kubectl-apply-purge-from-namespace.md

 Therefore, the proposal is to introduce an optional `--purge-from-namespace` flag to `kubectl apply`, which will allow a user to automatically purge resources from the given namespace, if they haven't been explicitly declared in files that are arguments to the same `kubectl apply` invocation.

-All resources referred to must be explicitly labelled with a non-default namespace in order for the `--purge-from-namespace` argument to succeed.
+All resources referred to must be explicitly labelled with one non-default namespace in order for the `--purge-from-namespace` argument to succeed.

 This flag will require `--namespace` not to be set.
 All referenced resources must be explicitly defined as being in the same namespace, set in each of the resource definitions.